|

 includes the Australia's biggest spiders, the Golden Orb Weavers.
 They were formerly grouped in the families

-Araneidae and Tetragnathidae.
+Araneidae and then Tetragnathidae.

 -